-The below sites give a first-time visitor to Budapest a snapshot of the city’s past and present.
-It isn’t your first time in Budapest?
-Check out this list instead.
+The below sites should give a first-time visitor to Budapest a snapshot of the city’s past and present.
+Refer to this map for the specific locations.

 45-minute guided tour is just the right amount of time to appreciate its lavish interior without getting tired and lost in one of its 691 rooms.
 After the tour, stop by Liberty Square for more dramatic buildings from this period.#1 - Go inside the Parliament Building: Constructed during Budapest’s golden era as a capital of the Austro-Hungarian Empire, this monumental Gothic Revival building dominates its Danube bank.
 The

 #3 - Learn about communism in Hungary at the House of Terror: Democracy may indeed be the way forward, but we're still suffering the pernicious effects of four decades of a repressive communist regime.
 This museum, inside the building that once headquartered the Communist Secret Police, is a must-see for anyone interested in exploring Hungary’s past and understanding its present.
-Here’s our list of Budapest’s best museums.
+(Here’s our list of Budapest’s best museums.)

 #5 - Go to a hammam: Commissioned by Turkish pashas in the 16th century, three atmospheric hamams are some of the last remaining traces of the Ottoman century-and-a-half occupation of Budapest.
 If you’re into time travel and soaking in hot water, don’t miss them.
-First, read this essential guide about Budapest’s thermal baths to decide which one is best for you.
+First, read this guide about Budapest’s thermal baths to decide which one is best for you.

-#6 - Walk the “synagogue triangle” in the old Jewish Quarter: Before Hungary’s alliance with Nazi Germany and participation in the Holocaust, Budapest was home to a thriving community of more than two hundred thousand Jewish people.
+#6 - Walk the “synagogue triangle” in the old Jewish Quarter: Before Hungary’s alliance with Nazi Germany and participation in the Holocaust, Budapest was home to a thriving community of more than 200,000 Jewish people.
 The Jewish community was integral to the development of modern Hungary with their contributions to commerce, the arts, and sciences.
 Take a moment to read about Budapest’s Jewish past, and then visit the old Jewish Quarter in District 7.
 Three stunning synagogues, including Europe’s largest, are near one another here.

 #7 - Discover the Palace Quarter: An increasing number of locals have been frequenting the Palace Quarter as an alternative to the overcrowded streets of the hyped-up Jewish Quarter nearby.
 With pre-war palaces and quaint courtyards, the Palace Quarter was once the most desirable - the playground for the wealthy nobility.
 As in the rest of the city, communism’s gray pallor transformed this area, but these serene streets are springing back to life again thanks to charming restaurants and cafés.